Battle of Salla (1939): Military geography

 Southern Lapland is 80% covered by forests or swamps.
 The geography is dominated by forest-covered fells that surround large swamps and lakes.
 In December 1939 the lakes and swamps were not yet sufficiently frozen over to support motor vehicle movement but this became irrelevant as the winter progressed and the temperature dropped to -40°, which also made military operations more difficult.

 Movement outside roads was thus impossible for large military formations.
 Only one road existed from the Soviet border to Salla.
 The road network was better developed west of it, with numerous small roads to support lateral movements and the encirclement of defending forces.

 Order of battle

 Finland

 There were only a few Finnish troops in the area at the start of the war.
 The 17th Separate Battalion (Er.P 17) or the "Salla Battalion" was mobilized before the war.
 Its main components came from a company of the Frontier Guard.
 From 11 December 1939 onward the Finnish troops were part of the Lapland Group (Lapin Ryhmä) which was commanded by Major General Kurt Martti Wallenius.
 After 5 December infantry, artillery, mortar and anti-tank units were to reinforce the defenders.
 The total number of Finnish forces in the area was c.
 3,500.

 Soviet Union

-The Soviets attacked with 122nd Rifle Division.
+The Soviets attacked with the 122nd Rifle Division.
 The stalling of the offensive forced the Soviets to reinforce it in late December 1939 with the 88th Rifle Division.